 A: All the wool pads in my shop (organic and repurposed) can be washed in the washing machine on a wool cycle, or by hand.
-A gentle wool detergent is recommended and washing below 40 degrees is important to avoid shrinkage.
+A gentle wool detergent is recommended and washing at 30 degrees is important to avoid shrinkage.

 Q. Which brand of lanolin do you recommend?

 A. I love Sheepish Grins Lanolin which you can buy for around £12.
 Solid lanolin also has the advantage of being non-diluted in other fats, so you get more for your money.
 Liquid lanolin, I like Disana.
 But there are plenty of brands available and as long as they are 100% lanolin it will work fine.
 You can also use Lansinoh.

 Q. Do I have to lanolise my pad?